 Decoding Dyslexia TN was founded on October 31st, 2013 when five strangers seeking answers about dyslexia met online and decided to start a Decoding Dyslexia chapter in Tennessee.
 Since that time Decoding Dyslexia has grown in Tennessee and has made great strides in advocating for Dyslexia Legislation in Tennessee and in raising awareness about Dyslexia across our great state.
 Recently, we have become a 501(c)(3) non-profit organization!
 We are so excited for our new phase!

 Julya Johnson – President.
 She is a founding member of Decoding Dyslexia-TN, a parent of two children who have dyslexia, an AOGPE Associate Level Certified, and published blogger on Diary of a Deelexia Mom, The Mighty, and Grammarly.
+She was on the 2014 Tennessee Dyslexia Legislative Council that provided input for the 2014 Tennessee Dyslexia Law, and she helped co-write the 2016 Tennessee Dyslexia Law.
+She also sits on the Knox County Dyslexia Advisory Council.
 Follow her on Twitter at @DeelexiaMom.
 She lives in Knoxville, Knox County, Tennessee.

 Sarah Lightner – Vice President.
 She is a parent of a child with dyslexia and former homeschooling parent using the Barton System.
 She is also a small business owner and community volunteer.
 She lives in Knoxville, Knox County, Tennessee.